guilhermehge/modeling-and-analyses-DS/classification/mba_thesis/data_cleaning_and_modeling/README.md

 **Decision tree**

-With the knowledge above acquired, I removed the "Ignored" and "Null" from the base and transformed "Age" and "Time to discharge and death" into categorical variables, or, in this case, dummies.
+With the knowledge above acquired, I removed the "Ignored" and "Null" from the base and transformed "Age" and "Time to discharge and death" into categorical variables, or, in this case, dummies, thus, we have now 247.754 registries, being 31,7% death and 69,3% discharge.

 The final statistical modeling is in the notebook [statistical_modeling_remove_ignored_nulls.ipynb](https://github.com/guilhermehge/modeling-and-analyses-DS/blob/main/classification/mba_thesis/data_cleaning_and_modeling/final_modeling/statistical_modeling_remove_ignored_nulls.ipynb).
 The database used can't be uploaded here, since it has more than 400mb and GitHub only allows files with less than 100mb.
 If you want access to it, send me a message.